jyates13/jyates13.github.io/_posts/2015-02-17-my-project.md

 categories: science
 ---

-I thought I would describe my project in a bit more detail.
+At some point, I'll describe my project in a bit more detail here.
+For now, you can take a look at the short description on the [About](/about/) page.